sandeep-revilla/CNN/README.md

 ## 🤝 Acknowledgements

 * Kaggle for providing the dataset
-* Open-source deep learning community
+* Open-source community for learning resources

 ---

 ## 🔗 Connect with Me

-If you liked this project, feel free to connect on LinkedIn!
+If you found this project interesting, feel free to connect with me on LinkedIn!

 ---